koriroys/rails-coding-test-master/README.md

 7. Analytics

-  To see the weekly summary, navigate to localhost:3000/dashboard

   *We need a weekly summary page displaying:*
   1. Breakdown by product of sold quantities (based on orders.created_at)
   2. Breakdown by items of sold quantities (based on orders.created_at)
   3. Add asynchronous navigation to change the displayed week
   4. Display order uniq customer count by number of orders (example 1)

-  To see the recurring customers, navigate to localhost:3000/dashboard/customers

   5. (*On a separate view*) Display repartition between reccuring and new customers for each month (example 2)

 ***Example 1***